NHS pension and early retirement

 Historically, many doctors and dentists at the higher end of the pay scale would have also been impacted by the Lifetime Allowance.
 Up until April 2023, exceeding the Lifetime Allowance (£1,073,100) would mean that you could face an extra charge on top of the usual income tax.

-However in March 2023, the government announced that from the 6th April 2023, the Lifetime Allowance would be removed.
-It will be fully abolished from April 2024.
+However in March 2023, the government announced that the Lifetime Allowance would be removed.
+It was fully abolished in April 2024.

-Although the Lifetime Allowance is being abolished, there will still be a limit on the tax-free lump sum that can be taken.
+Although the Lifetime Allowance has been abolished, there will still be a limit on the tax-free lump sum that can be taken.
 The limit is the lower of 25% of the capital value or £268,275.
 Anything above this limit will be taxed at your highest rate of income tax.

 Tax treatment depends on your individual circumstances and may be subject to change in the future.